emilk/field_interpolation/README.md

 * Separate library from gui app

 ## Algo
-* Try adding the constraint df(x, y)/dy = df(x + 1, y)/dy etc
-* Add nearest-neighbor versions, mostly to make them easy to read and comprehend.
+* Add nearest-neighbor versions for the value constraint (taking the normal into account)
 * Sparse lattices

 ## Speeding up